SXR3015/GCAN/README.md

 imageio == 2.31.1
 ```
 ## extract the imaging features
-To run the model, you need to extract the dfc by Matlab.
+To run the model, you need to extract the fc by Matlab.
 You can use the batch operation of spm12 to finish this.
 Additionally, the input data shape might influence the kernel size of avgpooling in ResNet, you need to change the kernel size, if has bugs.

 ## run the model
 ### __1. Create k fold csv file__